cverdel/map_folds/README.md

 [hermannsburg_plot_folded]: https://github.com/cverdel/map_folds/blob/main/hermannsburg_folded_map.png?raw=true

-R script to create a map fold effect.
+R script to create a folded map effect.
 It will produce a 3D render in an interactive rgl window.
 ```
 #It's important to install the latest version of rayshader from Github
 #install.packages("devtools")